Coaching and Innovation

 • managing effectively organisational change and development;

-• mapping one’s strengths and the best possible professional or academic areas for applying them;
+• mapping one’s strengths and the best possible professional or academic fields for applying them;

 • enhancing academic interdisciplinarity and creativity;